ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/task4/submission/README.md

 The duty cycle directly controls the percentage of time the LED remains ON within one PWM period.

--At 0% duty cycle, the LED remains OFF.
+- At 0% duty cycle, the LED remains OFF.
--At 50% duty cycle, the LED is ON for half of each PWM period, resulting in medium brightness.
+- At 50% duty cycle, the LED is ON for half of each PWM period, resulting in medium brightness.
--At 100% duty cycle, the LED remains fully ON.
+- At 100% duty cycle, the LED remains fully ON.

 As the duty cycle increases, the ON-time within each PWM period increases, causing the LED brightness to increase proportionally.
 Conversely, decreasing the duty cycle reduces the ON-time and decreases brightness.